uclasystem/DRust/README.md

-# DRust-DSM: an easy-to-use, efficient, and consistent distributed shared memory library
+# DRust-DSM: an easy-to-use, efficient, and consistent distributed shared memory system

-This repository contains a research artifact which is an easy-to-use, efficient, and consistent distributed shared memory library.
-With DRust-DSM you can easily distribute your single machine application to multiple servers with great performance.
+This repository contains a research artifact DRust, an efficient, consistent, and easy-to-use distributed shared memory system.
+With DRust, you can quickly scale your applications from a single machine to a multi-server environment without compromising performance.

-**Please see [ae.md](./docs/osdi24ae-77.md) for instructions to run our tool on provided servers.**
+**Please see [AE.md](./docs/osdi24ae-77.md) for instructions to run our tool on provided servers.**

 ## 1. Environment Setup

+This section will help you set up the necessary environment.
+Before you begin, ensure you have the following prerequisites.

 ### 1.1 Prerequisites